deep2000m/Amazon_customer_behaviour/README.md

 # Amazon Customer Behavior & Cart Abandonment Analysis

 This project explores customer behavior patterns and investigates potential reasons behind cart abandonment on Amazon.
-The analysis was performed using Excel, focusing on key metrics, visualizations, and actionable insights.
+The analysis was conducted using Excel, with a focus on key metrics, visualizations, and actionable insights.

 ## Project Objective